Aliases for HSPG2 Gene

 GeneCards Summary for HSPG2 Gene

 HSPG2 (Heparan Sulfate Proteoglycan 2) is a Protein Coding gene.
-Diseases associated with HSPG2 include Dyssegmental Dysplasia, Silverman-Handmaker Type and Schwartz-Jampel Syndrome, Type 1.
-Among its related pathways are Glycosaminoglycan metabolism and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include calcium ion binding and protein C-terminus binding.
-An important paralog of this gene is EGFLAM.
+Diseases associated with HSPG2 include Schwartz-Jampel Syndrome, Type 1 and Dyssegmental Dysplasia, Silverman-Handmaker Type.
+Among its related pathways are MET promotes cell motility and Metabolism of fat-soluble vitamins.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein C-terminus binding.
+An important paralog of this gene is USH2A.

 UniProtKB/Swiss-Prot for HSPG2 Gene